-Charity Events Organiser jobs
+Charity Events Organiser

 Charity events organisers work in the charity sector organising fundraising social events and concerts.